fifthleaf/sublib-cli/README.md

 ## Installation

-You will need an external module to use the .py script
+You will need an external module to use the .py script.
 - chardet

-You can install it throught the requirements file
+You can install it throught the requirements file.

 ```bash
 pip install -r requirements.txt
 ```

-If the installation fails due to lack of access rights, try this
+If the installation fails due to lack of access rights, try this.

 ```bash
 pip install --user -r requirements.txt